CyberJ1/Website/README.md

             <li>Oversaw software licensing for various platforms and third-party vendors, ensuring compliance and optimal resource utilization.</li>
             <li>Documented device configurations, troubleshooting steps, and user interactions for knowledge sharing and future reference.</li>
             <li>Consulted with customers to recommend solutions and configuration changes, ensuring optimal functionality and satisfaction with hardware and software solutions.</li>
-            <li>Served as a dedicated point of contact for onsite support, ensuring prompt resolution of technical issues with exceptional service delivery to the user.</li>
+            <li>Served as a dedicated point of contact for onsite support, ensuring prompt resolution for technical issues with exceptional service delivery to the user.</li>
             <li>Developed Jira automation and canned responses to increase proactivity and efficiency for the Jira project.</li>
         </ul>
         <h3>Marchman Technical College | Cybersecurity Apprentice (08/2022 - 04/2023)</h3>